 What is involved in RCIA?

-At BC, students interested in participating in RCIA first meet with Ellen Modica, the director of the program, to learn more about it and to discuss their particular circumstances.
+At BC, anyone interested in participating in RCIA first meets with Ellen Modica, the director of the program, to learn more about it and to discuss their particular circumstances.
 The program itself consists of weekly meetings throughout the school year where questions about the Catholic Church, relationship with Jesus, issues of faith, church practices, etc. are discussed.
 Participants are encouraged to pray daily and to attend Mass on a regular basis.
 Preparation for the various rites that are celebrated as part of the RCIA process is also part of the program.